-A natural minor produces chords the same way that C major does.
+The A natural minor scale produces chords the same way that the C major scale does.
 Pick a scale tone, then go around the circle clockwise playing every other note.
 Here are all seven chords you get from A natural minor:

 Am7: A C E G (i) Bm7(b5): B D F A (ii) Cmaj7: C E G B (III) Dm7: D F A C (iv) Em7: E G B D (v) Fmaj7: F A C E (bVI) G7: G B D F (bVII)

 These chords all sound good together, in any order.
 But there’s one very important chord missing that you might expect from looking at real-world minor key usage: E7.
 To derive it, you’ll need a new scale, one that replaces G with the leading tone G#.

 Harmonic minor uses a natural seventh, which in A minor is G#.
 The scale is called harmonic minor because of the satisfying chords it produces.

 Hear harmonic minor at work in “Dido’s Lament” by Henry Purcell, sung here by Jessye Norman.
 On the line, “When I am laid, laid in earth” the word “earth” lands on the natural seventh that defines the sound of harmonic minor.
 Listen at 0:28.

 The i chord from A harmonic minor is the exotic and mysterious Am(maj7) chord.

 This chord is great for a feeling of anxiety, like in Bernard Herrmann’s score for Vertigo.